-The case where the objects being evolved are process matrices is a straightforward generalisation of the case of channel dynamics. {In Ref.~\citep{castro2018dynamics} the assumption is made that} the evolution of process matrices should be described by higher-order process on the space of process matrices, a PM-map, satisfying a generalised notion of complete positivity.
+The case where the objects being evolved are process matrices is a straightforward generalisation of the case of channel dynamics. {In Ref.~\citep{castro2018dynamics}, the assumption is made that} the evolution of process matrices should be described by higher-order processes on the space of process matrices, a PM-map, satisfying a generalised notion of complete positivity.

-A process matrix is itself a higher-order process which we denote as: \beq
+A process matrix is itself a higher-order process which we denote {as} \beq

-\eeq which can be viewed as a map from a pair of channels (one `from $A$ to $B$', and one from `$C$ to $D$') to a probability, subject to linearity and `complete positivity' conditions\footnote{The precise nature of these conditions is not relevant here.}.
-PM-maps are then defined as maps from process matrices to process matrices -- a higher-order process $\mathcal{A}$ that we can depict as: \beq \,, \eeq where $A$, $B$, $C$, $D$, $A'$, $B'$, $C'$, and $D'$ are quantum systems.
-The process $\mathcal{A}$ in Eq.~\eqref{eq:procMatrixTransf} has a hole in the middle, into which we could plug in a process matrix on systems $A$, $B$, $C$ and $D$, and would give us a process matrix on systems $A'$, $B'$, $C'$ and $D'$.
+\eeq which can be viewed as a map from a pair of channels (one `from $A$ to $B$', and one from `$C$ to $D$') to a probability that is subject to linearity and `complete positivity' conditions ({{the} precise nature of these conditions is not relevant here}).
+PM-maps are then defined as maps from process matrices to process matrices---a higher-order process $\mathcal{A}$ that we can depict {as} \beq \,, \eeq where $A$, $B$, $C$, $D$, $A'$, $B'$, $C'$, and $D'$ are quantum systems.
+The process $\mathcal{A}$ in Equation~\eqref{eq:procMatrixTransf} has a hole in the middle, into which we could plug in a process matrix on systems $A$, $B$, $C$ and $D$, which would give us a process matrix on systems $A'$, $B'$, $C'$ and $D'$.

-The idea presented in Ref.~\cite{castro2018dynamics} is that the dynamics of a process matrix can always be represented as a one parameter family of such PM-maps, $\mathcal{A}(t)$, such that: \beq